fbpx

 Perth Children's Hospital is the sole centre for treatment of children with cancer in Western Australia.
 Currently, over 100 new cases are diagnosed every year.

-(L) Dr Daniel Yeoh, Paediatric Infectious Disease Physician, PCH (R) Professor Nick Gottardo - Stan Perron Head of Paediatric Haematology, PCH.
+(L) Dr Daniel Yeoh, Paediatric Infectious Disease Physician, PCH (R) Professor Nick Gottardo - Stan Perron Chair of Paediatric Haemotology and Oncology, PCH

 PACIFIC Study Perth Children's Hospital Foundation